Terms & Conditions

 1.1 Whyser shall, during the subscription term specified in the customer contract (as may be extended in accordance with this agreement) (the “Subscription Term”), and in accordance with this agreement: (a) provide the Authorised Users with access to and use of the System, (b) perform the Support Services for Customer to the service levels specified in the customer agreement, and (c) perform the Professional Services in accordance with the customer agreement.
 Customer shall only use the System, Documentation and the Services for its internal business operations and in accordance with this agreement and shall use the System in accordance with the documentation in the system.

 1.2 Customer shall designate the Authorised Users, who will typically be employees, consultants and contractors of Customer and the Permitted Affiliates, up to the maximum number specified in the customer agreement, and shall procure that only one individual uses each Authorised User account and accounts are not shared.
 If the Customer wishes to procure additional Authorised User accounts above the maximum it shall execute an additional customer contract or update the existing contract by contacting the Provider.
-The additional Authorised Users shall be coterminous with the pre-existing Subscription Term and Customer shall pay additional “Subscription Fees”, as specified in the customer contract, for the users at the rate specified in the customer contract, pro-rated from the date of activation to the end of the current Subscription Term.
+The additional Authorised Users shall be coterminous with the pre-existing Subscription Term and the Customer shall pay additional “Subscription Fees”, as specified in the customer contract, for the users at the rate specified in the customer contract, pro-rated from the date of activation to the end of the current Subscription Term.
 The Customer shall procure that the Permitted Affiliates and the Authorised Users comply with this agreement.

-1.3 Whyser shall use reasonable efforts to make the System available in a month to the level specified in the customer contract (“Service Availability”), excluding the following excused outages: (a) scheduled maintenance outside 9am to 5pm on Copenhagen business days (“Business Hours” and “Business Days” respectively) where Whyser has given at least four hours’ notice during Business Hours, and Whyser will give longer notice where reasonably possible, (b) unscheduled maintenance in the case of actual or anticipated emergency, and (c) unavailability for reasons beyond Whyser’s reasonable control.
-If Service Availability of the System in a month is not met (excluding excused outages) then Whyser shall, upon notification by Customer to Whyser within 30 days of the end of the month in question, compensate the customer with a credit of 10% of your subscription fees for the month (excluding VAT) up to a maximum of 50% of that applicable monthly fee, for each 1% of non-availability of the System below the Service Availability, calculated in minutes.
+1.3 Whyser shall use reasonable efforts to make the System available in a month to the level specified in the customer contract (“Service Availability”), excluding the following excused outages: (a) scheduled maintenance outside 9 am to 5 pm on Copenhagen business days (“Business Hours” and “Business Days” respectively) where Whyser has given at least four hours’ notice during Business Hours, and Whyser will give longer notice where reasonably possible, (b) unscheduled maintenance in the case of actual or anticipated emergency, and (c) unavailability for reasons beyond Whyser’s reasonable control.
+If Service Availability of the System in a month is not met (excluding excused outages) then Whyser shall, upon notification by the Customer to Whyser within 30 days of the end of the month in question, compensate the customer with a credit of 10% of your subscription fees for the month (excluding VAT) up to a maximum of 50% of that applicable monthly fee, for each 1% of non-availability of the System below the Service Availability, calculated in minutes.
 Any credit will be applied against subsequent subscription fees due to the Provider.

 1.4 Whyser shall (a) perform the Services substantially in accordance with this agreement and with reasonable skill and care, (b) comply with laws applicable to this agreement and (c) maintain any licences and consents that are needed to provide the Services and the System.

-1.5 Whyser shall use reasonable efforts to promptly correct any material non-conformance of the System as detailed in the Documentation, however Whyser will not be liable for (a) the System or Services to the extent damage is caused by these being used contrary to Whyser’s instructions or this agreement or modified other than by, or on behalf, of Whyser, or (b) the Customer’s connection to the System over the internet or integration to the System.
-Customer is responsible for ensuring that the System and Services meet its requirements and is fit for purpose.
-If Customer does not perform its obligations in a timely manner, then Whyser may reasonably adjust the delivery plan for the Services.
+1.5 Whyser shall use reasonable efforts to promptly correct any material non-conformance of the System as detailed in the Documentation, however, Whyser will not be liable for (a) the System or Services to the extent damage is caused by these being used contrary to Whyser’s instructions or this agreement or modified other than by, or on behalf, of Whyser, or (b) the Customer’s connection to the System over the internet or integration to the System.
+The customer is responsible for ensuring that the System and Services meet its requirements and is fit for purpose.
+If the Customer does not perform its obligations in a timely manner, then Whyser may reasonably adjust the delivery plan for the Services.

 1.6 Whyser may modify the Documentation and System if it does not materially reduce the functionality of the System (and may provide alternative features that have materially the same benefits as the previous feature).